Claveler/cocktailfinder/public/assets/README.md

    - Keep file size small for web performance

 2. **Replace the file**:
-   - Replace `public/assets/Piscola SVG.svg` with your new logo
+   - Replace `public/assets/piscola-logo.svg` with your new logo
-   - Keep the same filename (`Piscola SVG.svg`) or update the import path in `components/common/NavBar.tsx`
+   - Keep the same filename (`piscola-logo.svg`) or update the import path in `components/common/NavBar.tsx`

 3. **Adjust sizing if needed**:
    - Logo dimensions: Desktop (120x32px), Mobile (100x28px)
    - To change size, update the `width`, `height`, and `className` props in `NavBar.tsx`:
      ```tsx
      <Image
-       src="/assets/Piscola SVG.svg"
+       src="/assets/piscola-logo.svg"
        alt="Piscola Logo"
        width={120}  // Change this (desktop)
        height={32}  // Change this (desktop)